 When it comes to blocking out the colors, I admit that I’m strongly influenced by French Impressionism when I translate an image into a patch drawing.
 Generally speaking, the Impressionists believed that the eye does not see the item itself.
 It only sees the colors that come to the eye, and the individual then translates those colors into an image for himself.
 So the Impressionists tried to paint the colors that convey the image of the item to the eye, not the item itself.
 You don’t have to get in every detail to convey a good concept of your image.

 Which leads us into another technical problem.
-You line drawing is, of course, all black lines on a white background.
+Your line drawing is, of course, all black lines on a white background.
 How does the patch company know which lines you want embroidered in black, like the detail on the horse and rider, which lines you want embroidered in a color other than black, like the dark green lines in the distant hills, and which lines you don’t want embroidered at all, like the lines separating the color areas in the foreground?
 You could hope that the manufacturer might pay close attention to your color rendering and use that as a guide to try to figure out your intent, and it’s true that some patch companies are indeed very good at that.
 Or, you can make it easy for them by sending in separations along with your drawing.

 What is a separation?
 That’s when you indicate on a separate piece of paper exactly where a specific color goes.
 For this patch, I took an extra uncolored line drawing and went over all the lines I wanted embroidered in black with a red nylon tip market.
 Then I added the comment that anything I had not specified by being marked in red was not to be embroidered in black.
 On another uncolored line drawing, I colored in with a red marker everything that I wanted embroidered in dark green, from the shadows in the bottom to the detail lines in the hills at the top.
 If the manufacturer wondered where to stitch that color of thread, all he had to do was look at the particular sheet of paper, the separation for that color, for his guide.
 And so on with the rest of the colors.